-Now mom usually have to take a few trips to the bath room every night.
+During this time of pregnancy mom-to-be usually has to take a few trips to the bathroom every night.
 Annoying when you want to rest to have the energy needed for giving birth.
 But normal!

 Have you been thinking about your preferred birth position yet?
 You can read about the benefits of different birth positions here.